 Here are few simple examples.
 This puts a “shield” two units away from us, facing the marker:

-something similar.
-The improvement here is we can give an actual distance.
+to do something similar.
+The improvement here is we can give an actual

-This next example slides a ball from the marker to us.
-We did that before, but now it moves at a constant rate (before, it took 2 seconds, no matter how close or far we were):
+This next example slides a ball from us to a marker.
+We did that before, but now it moves at a constant rate (before, it took about 2 seconds, no matter how close or far we were):

-Notice how if finds the total arrow from the ball to the marker, not from the player.
+Notice how it finds the total arrow from the ball to the marker, not from the player.
 Otherwise the angle might be off.
-And we don’t bother computing the distance to the marker, since we didn’t need it.
+We don’t bother computing the distance to the marker, since we didn’t need it.

 Sometimes you look at the numbers for distance, and they seem funny.
 If you never